-In addition to the executive team, each MBA and IMBA full-time section and each masters program elects one representative for each of eight areas of responsibility: academic affairs, wellness, case competitions, marketing, customer insights, business development, international affairs, and social affairs.
-Elections for these positions are held during class in the second week of the Fall Term.
-Representatives are also elected from each new full-time section in the second or third week of the Winter Term.
+In addition to the executive team, each MBA and IMBA cohort and each masters program cohort elects one representative for each of six areas of responsibility to the GBC General Council: academic affairs, wellness, marketing & communications, student affairs, international affairs, and social affairs.
+In addition, each cohort also elects a cohort representative who sits on the GBC Board of Directors.
+Elections for these positions are held in October.
+Representatives are also elected from each new full-time section in January of the Winter Term and May of the Summer Term.